 The antenna module comprises a receiver-transmitter unit, a control-display unit, and an aerial, all of which are assembled on a single platform and incorporated in a single body.

-The antenna is mounted at the end of a telescopic arm by way of a hinge joint that allows adjusting the incline within the vertical plane along the rod's axis, as shown in Fig. 3.
-To change the incline, unlock the clamp by turning its handle counter-clockwise, as shown in Fig. 3, then adjust and lock by turning the clamp handle in the clockwise direction.
+The antenna module is connected with the handle through a hinge joint that allows adjusting the incline within the vertical plane, as shown in Fig. 3.
+Loosen the hinge screw (2, Fig. 6) to change the incline, then tighten the screw again.

-Do not try to change the antenna incline with the clamp locked: you may break the hinge joint!

-Fig. 4

-On the antenna surface facing the operator, there are an indicator panel, a socket for the power-and-control cable, and a USB port for computer connection (Fig. 4).
+On the surface of antenna facing operator, there are an indicator panel, a socket for the power-and-control cable, and a USB port for computer connection (Fig. 4).
 The numbers in Fig. 4 stand for the following:

 in Fig. 4 description colour subscript on indicator panel

-1 16-segment gauge of threat-type response levels red 1
+1 16-segment led gauge of threat-type response levels red 1

-2 16-segment gauge of MOM-type response levels blue 2
+2 16-segment led gauge of MOM-type blue response levels 2

-3 16-segment gauge of reflection levels white 3
+3 16-segment led gauge of reflection levels white 3

-4 power-on led indicator red POWER
+4 Power-on led indicator red POWER

 5 SEARCH mode indicator yellow SEARCH

 6 AUDIO mode indicator yellow AUDIO

-7 5 - segment tuning indicator yellow TUNING
+7 5-segment tuning bar yellow TUNING

-8 socket for control/power cable CONTROL
+8 socket for power-and-control cable CONTROL

-9 USB-port USB
+9 USB port USB